AIRFRAME TEXTURES AND MATERIALS

 Texture Budget

 A typical texture budgets for an aircraft (including cockpit) is between 150MB for small aircraft and 600MB for large aircraft.
-Since the *.DDS format is a GPU-ready format, the size of the textures on disk is more or less what the game will be using in texture memory.
+Since the *.ktx2 format is a GPU-ready format, the size of the textures on disk is more or less what the game will be using in texture memory.
 Thus, the texture memory used by your add-ons can easily be determined by looking at the package output's texture folders.

 To further help you understand the texture budget available to your aircraft, we have prepared the following table of recommendations for texture sizes based on parts breakdown: